gomig/mongoutils/README.md

 // IsDeletable check if document is deletable
 // by default returns false on BaseModel
 IsDeletable() bool
-// NeedBackup check if record need backup
-NeedBackup() bool
-// MarkBackup set backup state to current date MarkBackup()
-// UnMarkBackup set backup state to nil
-UnMarkBackup()
 // Cleanup document before save
 // e.g set document field nil for ignore saving Cleanup()
+// PrepareInsert called by mongoutils Repository before insert
+// this method fill created_at if not set on BaseModel
+// this method fill Checksum and LastBackup if LastBackup if model implement Backup PrepareInsert()
-// PrepareInsert fill created_at before save (Pointer) PrepareInsert()
+// PrepareInsert called by mongoutils Repository before update
-// PrepareUpdate fill updated_at before save (Pointer)
+// this method fill updated_at on BaseModel
+// updated_at not changed if model implement Backup and backup data not change
-// in ghost mode updated_at field not changed PrepareUpdate(ghost bool)
+// updated_at not changed if ghost mode is true
+// this method fill Checksum and LastBackup if LastBackup if model implement Backup PrepareUpdate(ghost bool)
 // OnInsert function to call before insert (Pointer) OnInsert(ctx context.Context, opt ...MongoOption)